 What should I avoid during biting?

-Don't bite back to 'show them how it feels' — it models the exact behaviour you're trying to stop and confuses them.
-Don't shame or label them as 'a biter' — labels stick and become self-fulfilling.
-Don't overreact with big emotions — dramatic responses can be reinforcing.
+Don't bite back to "show them how it feels" — it normalises aggression and confuses a child who depends on you for safety.
+Don't shame or label them as "a biter" — labels become self-fulfilling.
+Don't react with big emotions; dramatic responses can be reinforcing for a toddler seeking any reaction.
 Don't assume malice — toddlers under 2 have essentially no concept of deliberately hurting others.
+Don't punish or respond with anger.
+The calmer you are, the more clearly the message lands.

 Get weekly tips for tough toddler moments